Graham Jenkin: Background

+Career

+Education

-From 1963 to 1965, he was Head Teacher of Coober Pedy Primary School.
+From 1963 to 1965, he was head teacher of Coober Pedy Primary School.

-In 1966, Graham Jenkin was appointed as a lecturer at Wattle Park Teachers College and then its successor institution the University of South Australia.
+In 1966, Jenkin was appointed as a lecturer at Wattle Park Teachers College and then its successor institution the University of South Australia.

+Musical

-In 1968 Graham Jenkin, together with his wife Robyn Jenkin, Tony Strutton and Brenton Tregloan, formed The Overlanders, a group which performed Bush Songs and Bush Ballads.
+In 1968 Jenkin, together with his wife Robyn Jenkin, Tony Strutton and Brenton Tregloan, formed The Overlanders, a group which performed bush songs and bush ballads.
 The Overlanders produced records, including Songs of the Breaker (1980) and Songs of the Great Australian Balladists (1978).
+The albums Songs of the Great Australian Balladists (cat.
+EMS TV 7152) and Tribute to Western Australia 150 (cat.
+EMS 7155) were released on Graham Morphett's EMS Records label that was based in Adelaide.

+Other activities

 In 1996, Graham Jenkin was awarded the title of National Non-Indigenous Person of the Year, by the National Aboriginal and Islander Day Observance Committee (NAIDOC), for services to Aboriginal history.